 Sheila Fell, artist (1931 – 1979)

-Now that the UK Covid vaccination programme is making great progress we are all looking forward to a lifting of restrictions.
-We have both been vaccinated and hope very much to soon be able to visit owners of Sheila Fell paintings to photograph the artworks.
+The final phase: We are actively searching for the last few paintings in private collections to ensure that as many of Fell's works as possible are included in the catalogue raisonné to be published in Spring 2024 by Lund Humphries.
+We have both been triple-vaccinated against Covid-19 and are continuing to visit owners of Sheila Fell paintings to photograph the final artworks.
 Please do contact us if you own a painting by Sheila Fell - we are looking forward to meeting you.